 JAM South Africa was established in 2004 to provide school meals to South African students, in 2008 when the South African Government took over school feeding JAM started providing meals to pre-school students

-The pre-school (ECD) feeding programme has since developed into a holistic ECD development programme including teacher training, infrastructure development and feeding.
+The pre-school (ECD) feeding program has since developed into a holistic ECD development program including teacher training, infrastructure development and feeding.

 Today JAM SA provides daily meals to around 40,000 pre-school students across Gauteng, Eastern Cape, KZN and Limpopo supported by KFC Add Hope and other partners

 - Nutritional school feeding: JAM SA delivers, monitors and evaluates feeding children in day care centres.